heliosbayma/simple-web-server/README.md

 - Adds parsing of HTTP headers
 - Adds HTTP status codes to responses
 - Cleaner approach to path sanitization

+Step 2.b (going out of scope for learning purposes):

+- Connection timeout
+- Added structs and impl blocks for HttpResponse
+- Added consts for security limits
+- Improved logic for handle_connection: it's getting more readable but still a WIP
+- Improved error handling: also a WIP
+- Breaking main file into modules as it was getting too big

 ## Prerequisites